 - Our Clients with projects backed by the EU Investment Plan will face a brick wall when channeling funds through the blacklisted countries under any scheme of the investment plan.

 How does the above affect tax neutral businesses?

 - To avoid being categorized as a tax neutral and blacklisted, most Caribbean, Channel Islands and Pacific “offshore” jurisdictions will implement substance requirements for their corporate structures.
 To fulfill these requirements, a business will be legally required to:

 - Be operated and managed in the country of its incorporation;

 - Have a local physical office – a simple registered address and PO box will no longer suffice;

 - Keep records of the local expenses related to the above operations (electricity costs, pay slips, office rental, etc.).

-- The businesses remaining registered in blacklisted tax havens may suffer higher taxes and expenses including:
+- The businesses remaining registered in blacklisted tax neutral jurisdiction may suffer higher taxes and expenses including:

 - Higher withholding taxes on interest, royalties and other payments;

 - Increased bank transfer fees on international money wires;

 - Loss of access to DTAAs and various tax treaties both multilateral and bilateral.

 - Blacklisted countries that will not comply the above will remain blacklisted by the EU and may become internationally blacklisted by the OECD, FATF, and other key multilateral institutions;